PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Understanding these elements is key to maintaining a horse’s well-being.

-At Gladiator Equine, we recognize the importance of proper hoof care.
-Our innovative products, designed for dedicated horse owners and trainers, offer non-invasive, drug-free solutions to keep your horses healthy.
+At Gladiator Equine, we recognize the importance of proper hoof care and protecting the wall of the hoof.
+Our innovative therapeutic products, designed for dedicated horse owners and trainers, offer non-invasive, drug-free solutions to keep your horses healthy.
 By addressing chronic pain, promoting faster recovery, and reducing inflammation, we ensure your horse’s hooves remain strong and sound.
-Our range of products is specifically crafted to enhance hoof health, ensuring your horse can thrive with the best care possible.

 Infographic detailing horse hoof anatomy including outer and inner structures, common hoof problems, and solution tips - horse hoof infographic infographic-line-3-steps-colors